halt-dos/wiki-base/docs/kb.md

 **Overview**

-Haltdos Knowledge Base is about detailed research and analysis of the frequently asked queries and issues, providing manuals, technical information and self explanatory FAQS.
-Haltdos provide big databases of knowledge bases that organized content in human readable form.
-If any client is having a query, he can take help of this knowledge base to identify and find a solution for his issue.
+The Haltdos Knowledge Base is about detailed research and analysis of frequently asked queries and issues, providing manuals, technical information, and self explanatory FAQs.
+Haltdos provides big databases of knowledge bases that organise content in a human readable form.
+If any client has a query, he can take advantage of this knowledge base to identify and find a solution for his issue.
 Knowledge Base provides hundreds od used case and real time scenarios of the production environments.This virtual knowledge base is more client oriented and easily accessible.
-The main motive of the these artcle is to provide better understanding of the product and its environment.
+The main motive of these articles is to provide a better understanding of the product and its environment.

 ---